ajayrawatsap/mf_data/README.md

 #### What are data privacy and security implcations of cloud based binder environment
  Binder runs as a public, free service, don’t require any kind of log-in that would  keep track of user data.
 All code that is run, data analyzed, papers reproduced,   classes taught - in short, everything that happens in a Binder session - is destroyed when the user logs off or becomes inactive for more than a few minutes.
 <br> Read the [binder privacy](https://mybinder.readthedocs.io/en/latest/about/about.html#how-does-mybinder-org-ensure-user-privacy) and [seurity](https://mybinder.readthedocs.io/en/latest/about/about.html#how-secure-is-mybinder-org) information.

+## Feature List for duture releases
+1. Analysis of MF portfolio with Graphs and Charts
+2. MF Portfolio evalaution and recommendation what to sell and buy
+3. Personal Finance planner